 - For ongoing control, clean, sweep and vacuum the home regularly.
-Take out trash on a regular basis, keep lids on trash cans, and keep all areas as clean as possible.
+Take out the trash on a regular basis, keep lids on trash cans, and keep all areas as clean as possible.

 - Eliminate any unnecessary storage including boxes, paper, and clothing, because rodents (and other pests) will take shelter here, gnaw the items to make their nests, and even breed in undisturbed areas.

 To achieve full control, the mice (or rats) need to be attracted to the rodent bait and traps that the service provider uses.
-When you follow the steps listed above, the pest control technician can more effectively rid your home of the problem.
-And it is more likely that you will be able to maintain a rodent-free home.
+When you follow the steps listed above, the pest control technician can more effectively rid your home of the problem and it is more likely that you will be able to maintain a rodent-free home.